jaguilar89/mixr-app/README.md

 [Mixr](https://mixr-app.netlify.app/) is an app that lets you search for drink recipes(or add your own), from a crowdsourced list of over 600 cocktails and mixed drinks.\
 It was bootstrapped using [Create React App](https://create-react-app.dev/).
 The data set utilized was acquired from [The Cocktail DB](https://www.thecocktaildb.com/)

+### Note: This app was created using an open and crowdsourced database.
+Incomplete recipes and spelling/grammatical errors may be found.

 ## Technologies
 - React 18.2
 - React Router v5